-YHG recognises that each case is different in terms of the type and extent of items hoarded, the risk, and the reasons behind the hoarding.
-We therefore use a combination of intervention and enforcement measures, including support to tackle the hoarding.
-Dealing with such cases is complicated and time consuming.
-However, YHG takes action to ensure we get an outcome which is positive and sustainable for our customers, although in some cases we acknowledge that there may be a requirement for repeat action.
+YHG recognises that each case is different in terms of the type and extent of items hoarded, the risk, and the reasons behind the hoarding behaviours.
+We therefore use a combination of intervention and enforcement measures, including support to tackle the hoarding behaviours.
+Dealing with such cases is complicated and can be time consuming.
+However, YHG takes action to ensure we get an outcome which is positive and sustainable for our customers, although in some cases we acknowledge that there may be a requirement for repeat action and or ongoing support.

-There will be times when the impact of the hoarding tendencies on the person's health and well-being or their home conditions or neighbours' environmental conditions are of such serious concern that staff may need to consider what legislative action can be taken to improve the situation when persuasion and efforts of engagement have failed.
+There will be times when the impact of the hoarding behaviours on the person's health and well-being or their home conditions or neighbours' environmental conditions are of such serious concern that staff may need to consider what legislative action can be taken to improve the situation when persuasion and efforts of engagement have failed.